Pakistan PM leads demonstration on Kashmir in bid to win over world opinion

 The crisis over Kashmir also comes as Pakistan is under pressure from the international watchdog the Financial Action Task Force (FATF) to show that it is cracking down on militant groups.

-The watchdog placed Pakistan on a “grey list” of countries with inadequate terrorism-funding controls last year, which could curb investment or even attract sanctions if it is down-graded further.
+The watchdog placed Pakistan last year on a “grey list” of countries with inadequate controls to prevent terrorism funding.
+That move could curb investment or even attract sanctions if it is down-graded further.

-Officials in Pakistan say it is working to show it is behaving responsibly and they rejects suggestion that there could be a temptation to use militants as proxies against India now.
+Officials in Pakistan say it is working to show it is behaving responsibly and they rejects suggestions that there could be a temptation to use militants as proxies against India now.
+“We would be insane to do that,” said one senior official.

-Reporting by Charlotte Greenfield and Asif Shahzad; additional reporting by James Mackenzie; Editing by Robert Birsel
+Reporting by Charlotte Greenfield and Asif Shahzad in ISLAMABAD and a Reuters journalist in SRINAGAR; Additional reporting by James Mackenzie and Devjyot Ghoshal in NEW DELHI; Editing by Robert Birsel